DataDog/hiring-engineers/answers.md

   * Data collection tracing was almost immediate.
   * Demonstrates real value to a customer/prospect that they can get APM up and running very quickly
   * Creating a dashboard was also very simple.
 Drag-and-drop to select widget, select metric and data shows up immediately.
 Nice!
-  * Also nice feature of "Export to Timeboard" from APM services to easily add widget to Dashboard
+  * Also convenient feature of "Export to Timeboard" from APM services to easily add widget to a Dashboard

 ## Final Question
 * Is there anything creative you would use Datadog for?